Vegan Cheesecake with Graham Cracker Chocolate Crust

 Ingredients

-Tofutti Cream Cheese, 3 containers
+Tofutti Cream Cheese, three containers

 Tofutti Sour Cream, 1 cup